GlareDB/glaredb.github.io/docs/sql-reference/system-catalog/index.md

 - `glare_catalog`: A schema containing internal information about the deployment.
-- `pg_catalog`: A set of views on top of `glare_catalog` that aims to provide Postgres compatability.
+- `pg_catalog`: A set of views on top of `glare_catalog` that aims to provide Postgres compatibility.
-- `information_schema`: A set of views on top of `glare_catalog` for providing standard information schema compatability.
+- `information_schema`: A set of views on top of `glare_catalog` for providing standard information schema compatibility.